 The west competed against the ideology of the east and the threat of communism whilst they believed that capitalists were evil.

 Technology had to be invented as space travel was only a reality in the minds and words of the great science fiction writers like Asimov and HP Lovecraft.

 Space was a frontier that Star trek and others had conquered.

 The War of The Worlds had begun.

-Mankind had an astronomical problem to solve but went ahead to eventually achieving their goals.
+Mankind had an astronomical problem to solve but went ahead to eventually achieve their goals.